it-dainb/Abbreviations-and-Slangs-in-English/README.md

 # Abbreviations and Slangs in English

-A dictionary of Abbreviations and Slangs in English \
+A dictionary of Abbreviations and Slangs in English
-Currently it has **873 lines** of Abbreviations and Slangs

 ## Requirement
 - spacy